TryGhost/Themes/packages/wave/README.md

 - Autoprefixer - Don't worry about writing browser prefixes of any kind, it's all done automatically with support for the latest 2 major versions of every browser.

+# Contribution

+This repo is synced automatically with [TryGhost/Themes](https://github.com/TryGhost/Themes) monorepo.
+If you're looking to contribute or raise an issue, head over to the main repository [TryGhost/Themes](https://github.com/TryGhost/Themes) where our official themes are developed.

 # Copyright & License

 Copyright (c) 2013-2022 Ghost Foundation - Released under the [MIT license](LICENSE).